CartoDB/mobile-dotnet-samples/README.md

 ## Other Samples

-* Android Studio (Android samples in Java): https://github.com/CartoDB/mobile-android-samples
-* XCode (iOS samples in Objective-C and Swift): https://github.com/CartoDB/mobile-ios-samples
+* Android (Java and Kotlin), iPhone (Objective-C and Swift) and others: https://github.com/CartoDB/mobile-sdk-samples